n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 There are two ways in which you can save a workflow:

 - From the Canvas in Editor UI, click **Ctrl + S** or **Cmd + S** on your keyboard.
-- Click the **Save** button in the top right corner of the Editor UI.
+- Select the **Save** button in the top right corner of the Editor UI.
 You may need to leave the node editor first by clicking outside the dialog.

 ## Summary